Officials met in the judge’s chambers on Monday morning. No public discussion occurred.

 Morris said previously that Joseph is registered as a Haitian immigrant in the state of Florida.

-Joseph’s attorney Terry Hart requested the case be moved from Clark County to give the man a fair trial, but Judge Douglas Ratstatter denied the request, though he did allow for the possibility if it becomes clear an impartial jury is not possible during the jury selection process.
+Joseph’s attorney Terry Hart requested the case be moved from Clark County to give the man a fair trial, but Judge Douglas Rastatter denied the request, though he did allow for the possibility if it becomes clear an impartial jury is not possible during the jury selection process.